8 Must-Have Elements For A Supportive Minimalist Space

 #6.
 Clarity

-While often overlooked, this step of planning for you mental clarity is essential.
+While often overlooked, this step of planning for your mental clarity is essential.

 Your space is your sanctuary.

-Have you ever walked in after a long day at work just to be faced with a pile of unpaid bills, dirty laundry, and stuff you “might use later” filling the shelves and surfaces?
+Have you ever walked in after a long day at work to find a pile of unpaid bills, dirty laundry, and stuff you “might use later” filling the shelves and surfaces?

 It’s challenging to love your space when you have no clarity while you’re in it.